ballerina-platform/module-ballerina-grpc/grpc-ballerina/Module.md

 #### Using Headers

-The Ballerina gRPC module allows to send/receive headers with request and response using context record type.
-The context record type consists of two fields called headers and content. e.g: For the string message type generated context record type is like,
+The Ballerina gRPC module allows to send/receive headers with the request and response using the context record type.
+The context record type consists of two fields called headers and content.
+E.g: For the string message, a type generated context record type will be as follows.

 ```ballerina
 public type ContextString record {|